sillsdev/docu-notion/README.md

 # How It Works ?

-The system operates with two main components:
+Docu-notion fetches content from a provided Notion page and produce a structured folder of markdown-base files.
+The notion page being fetched has two main components:

 1. **The Database (Optional)** - This is where the documentation pages are stored.
 They include content and are equipped with workflow properties to facilitate a Kanban-style management process where pages can have metadata that can be leveraged and are published according to their ‘status’.
 2. **The Outline Page (Mandatory)** - This is a central Notion page that organizes content hierarchically.
 It serves as the foundation of the documentation structure.
 The arrangement of sub-pages within the Outline is directly reflected in the final documentation site and its sidebar navigation.
 These sub-pages should link back to the relevant documents housed in the database.